Installation

 lium-env\Scripts\activate

-# Install lium-cli
+# Install lium.io

-pip install lium-cli
+pip install lium.io

 Initial Configuration